 C measures a private, conscientious disposition using adjectives such as analytical, reserved, and unemotional.

 We aren’t just one style.
 We’re a blend of styles.
-DiSC is descriptive, not prescriptive.
 If you’re a strong D who needs to move slowly and methodically on a group project, you can.
-You might have to make a more conscious effort at it than would an S.
+You might have to make a more conscious effort at it than would an S. In other words, DiSC is descriptive, not prescriptive.

 Note that there are other assessments using a general DISC model, but they make different claims about what they measure and have various levels of reliability and validity.